alongonen/notes/🏃‍♂️Projects/gene-perm/experiments/MixSeq with General Permutations.md

 ## Results

-We first show how the accuracy varies with the fraction permutation (remember - the smaller is the frac)
+We first show how the accuracy varies with the fraction of fixed points in the  permutation (remember - the smaller is the fraction, the wilder is the permutation).